A different view in different light of the same peace pole at the top of the page.

 Copper peace poles are more likely to arrive in a wooden crate delivered by a truck with a lift gate.
 The crate weighs more than the pole.
 Either have the lift gate set it on two furniture dollies, like the limestone peace poles (see below), or have it set on the ground and open the crate right there.
 The crate with the peace pole in it weighs about 140 pounds, but 90 pounds of that is the crate.
 The peace pole itself weighs less than 50 pounds and can be carried away by one person once removed from the crate.

 Limestone Peace Pole Shipping

-However, this is a crate that needs to be set on a couple of furniture dollies.
+This is a crate that needs to be set on a couple of furniture dollies.
 It weighs 750 pounds.
 If you don't have a loading dock, it will come on a truck that has a lift gate.
-The driver will lower it onto two of your furniture dollies so that you can wheel it away.
+The driver will lower it onto two of your furniture dollies so that you can roll it away.